 Be careful what you wish for.
 If you want to travel, go for it.
-In case when the great outdoors and nature seduce you every time you get outside a major city, make them a part of your daily life.
-If adventures excite you more than anything else, plan them ahead of time.
-However, remember that these ventures are often unpredictable and not always align with your plans.
-This is something that we forgot about until our unforeseeable experience of flying with LOT Polish Airlines.
+But remember these ventures are often unpredictable and not always align with your plans.
+This is something that we forgot about until our recent experience of flying with LOT Polish Airlines.

 As I’m writing this, we are flying with LOT over the Atlantic Ocean.
 Typically, a direct flight from Los Angeles to Warsaw takes no more than thirteen hours.
-But even though our adventure started almost twenty hours ago, no one can predict when it’s going to end.
+This adventure started almost twenty hours ago, and no one can predict when it’s going to end.

 Choosing LOT Polish Airlines

 Flying to Europe in summer is a very expensive endeavor.
 On top of that, airplanes get filled up very fast.
 It took me a few days to finally find what seemed like the best option for us.
-Although we neither used, nor knew a lot about it, flying with LOT Polish Airlines seemed to suit our time frame and budget.
+At that time, I’d never flown with LOT Polish Airlines myself.

 Flying with LOT

 Long story short, on the day of our trip, we arrived at the airport a few hours earlier.
 Our flight to Poland with LOT Polish Airlines was scheduled at 9:50 p.m.
 In Warsaw, a long, seventeen hour layover was promising us a much-anticipated introduction to the city.
-However, this excursion never meant to happen.
+This excursion, however, never meant to happen.

 Inside the Plane

-Considering this, I didn’t let my disappointment and frustration spoil our experience of flying with LOT.
-Moreover, while bus ride to the aircraft needed some major changes, the plane looked comfortable enough with greater legroom even in economy class.
-Additionally, the airplane crew did their best to provide good customer service.
+I tried not to let my disappointment and frustration spoil our experience.
+While getting to the airplane from the gate by bus needed some major changes, the plane looked comfortable enough with greater legroom even in economy class.
+Airplane crew was also friendly and tried to provide good customer service.

-Almost half way through our flight with LOT, the passengers received an unexpected announcement.
+Almost half way through our flight, the LOT passengers received an unexpected announcement.
 The plane was turning back and making an emergency stop in Toronto, Canada.
 A young pregnant woman on the board needed immediate medical assistance.
 Despite obvious inconvenience and possibility of missing their connection flights, all passengers reacted with full understanding and compassion.
 There was not a single word of discontent.

 After flying with LOT almost the whole night, we landed in Toronto around 10:00 a.m. local time.
 By that time, the airplane crew was exhausted.
-A new team was getting ready to take over and assistance us with our flights to Warsaw.
-The captain made the last announcement asking all passengers to leave the plane and come back to the same gate in two hours.
+A new team was getting ready to assist the passengers for the remainder of the flight Warsaw.
+The captain made the last announcement asking all traverls to leave the plane and come back to the same gate in two hours.

-Grateful for complementary refreshments and drinks, the majority of the passengers stayed near the gate.
-It might have been their way of copying with the situations on hands and hoping to still catch their connecting flights.
+Helping themselves with complementary refreshments and drinks, the majority of the passengers stayed near the gate.
+It might just had been their way of copying with the situations on hands and hoping to still catch their connecting flights.

 Two hours later, the passengers flying with LOT Polish Airlines lined up in front of the gate in anticipation of boarding that was supposed to start any minute.
 By this time, most of the LOT travelers missed their connecting flights but still restrained their complains.

-With the prevailing situation, our plans for visiting the center of Warsaw were already out of the questions.
-Additionally, we started worrying about not being able to catch our connecting fight.
+With the prevailing situation on hands, our plans for visiting the center of Warsaw were already out of the question.
+By this time, we, too, started worrying about not being able to catch our connecting fight.

-I even happened to overhear a conversation between two passengers who questioned their future flights with LOT.
+Two men, standing in front of me, started questioning their future flights with LOT.
 “I haven’t flown with LOT for 25 years and I don’t know when it’s going to be the next time,” – said one of the men.
-Definitely, I couldn’t blame him at all as similar thoughts occupied my head.
+I completely agreed with the second part of this statement.

-Finally, four hours later (not initial two), the LOT airplane slowly started moving to the runway…
+Finally, four hours later (not initial two), the LOT passengers were allowed to board.

-Sitting in our seats now, we hope to get to Warsaw at least in time to catch our next plane to Minsk.
-Decision of never flying with LOT visits me more often that I’d like to.
-But as unimpressed I’m with this airline company, I believe that businesses like people deserve the second chance.
+Sitting in our seats now, we hoped to get to Warsaw at least in time to catch our next flight.
+The decision of never flying with LOT again was firmly sitting in my mind.